Colours of Provence Cruise

 All Planet Rail holidays are tailor-made to suit your departure dates and requirements.

 please call 01347 82 52 92

-7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £1,874 per person (based on 2 people travelling together staying in an E grade cabin).
-Please note prices may vary for other cabin types.
+7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £1,880 per person (based on 2 people travelling together staying in an E grade cabin, departing 16th April 2020).
+Please note this includes the special offer discount, and that prices may vary for other cabin types.

 Alternatively, travel to and from your cruise by First (Standard Premier) Class rail at either end of the cruise from an additional £295 per person.

 Day 1 – London to Lyon and the AmaCello

 Today your holiday begins as you arrive at the beautifully restored London St. Pancras International station.
 Appreciate the splendour of the beautiful red brick Gothic façade before you pass through the Eurostar terminal and board the Eurostar service.
 Then relax on board as you travel across Kent at speeds of up to 186 mph.
 Enjoy a light meal and drinks as you speed through France on the direct service* to Lyon, France’s second city.
 On arrival at Lyon Part-Dieu station make your own way to your floating hotel, the elegant AmaCello.
 After time to settle in, enjoy a Welcome Dinner on board this evening.

 *Direct service whenever possible; on some days it may be necessary to change trains in Lille.